 Project: Baulderstone MelbourneSurface: X-Bond Polished BondArchitect: Gray PuksandWebsite: www.graypuksand.com.auDesigner: Heidi StowersPhotography: Peter Clarke, Latitude

 We chose Alternative Surfaces’ Quartz Carpet system for this project due to it’s suitability for re-surfacing existing floors (applied directly over concrete tiles).
 Quartz Carpet also provided the required slip-resistance and it fulfilled the maintenance criteria required by Jam Factory.
-In terms of costing the supply and installation of Quartz Carpet was within an acceptable range.
+In terms of cost for the supply and installation, the Quartz Carpet was within an acceptable range.
 The consistent finish we desired was achievable with Quartz Carpet.
 We wanted to achieve a concrete colour and for it to be seamless rather than appear modular like tiles.

 ProJect: Style craftSURFACE: QUARTZ CARPETINTERIOR DESIGN: GEYER SYDNEYWEBSITE: www.geyer.com.auDESIGNER: Ella LEE CANSDELL

-We love the Quartz Carpet product and specified it because it would give the showroom floor a beautifully textured finish and look stunning under spotlights; a perfect canvas to showcase stylecraft’s furniture.
+We love the Quartz Carpet product and chose to specify it because it gave the showroom floor a beautifully textured finish and looked stunning under spotlights; a perfect canvas to showcase stylecraft’s furniture

 I chose Alternative Surfaces Quartz Carpet for both the interior and exterior finishes of the Longueville Hotel for its outstanding longevity, texture and range of colours.
-It gave me seamless expanses of tough, durable finish which has an edge.
-It allowed me to feel comfortable that whilst it looks great, the extreme pressure the hotel places on its floor and bar finishes won’t be a problem.
+It gave me seamless finish with a tough and durable edge.
+It allowed me to feel comfortable knowing that whilst it looked great, the extreme pressure the hotel places on its floor and bar finishes wouldn’t be a problem.

 In 2008, Camberwell High began a project to construct a new school canteen and to upgrade the old canteen area and surrounding zone.
-We decided to use Quartz Carpet within the major linking zone which was an inside area but one which received very large numbers of students passing through it on a daily basis.
-The Quartz Carpet always looks good, it is an excellent wearing material as it is very durable and suits a school environment admirably
+We decided to use Quartz Carpet within the major linking zone, which was an inside area but one which received very large numbers of students passing through on a daily basis.
+The Quartz Carpet always looks good, it’s an excellent wearing material as it is very durable and suits a school environment admirably.